mazdakn/resume/README.md

 - Developing and maintaining next generation data plane of Calico CNI using eBPF/XDP
 - Designing and developing features using Linux connection tracking, packet filtering and Traffic Control
-- Developed a workload run time security solution by monitoring syscalls and events using eBPF programs
+- Developed a workload runtime security solution by monitoring syscalls and events using eBPF programs
 - Introduced stateless firewall capability in Calico eBPF data plane by developing XDP programs

 _**Network Security Architect** | Ericsson, Sweden | 2020 - 2021_